 8 Great Tricks for Reading People's Body Language

-Body language provides an amazing amount of information on what other people are thinking if you know what to look for.
+Body language can provide an amazing amount of information on what other people are thinking if you know what to look for.
 And who hasn’t wanted to read people’s minds at some point?

 You already pick up on more body language cues than you’re consciously aware of.
 UCLA research has shown that only 7 percent of communication is based on the actual words we say.
-As for the rest, 38 percent comes from tone of voice and the remaining 55 percent comes from body language.
-Learning how to become aware of and to interpret that 55 percent can give you a leg up with other people.
+As for the rest, 38 percent comes from tone of voice, and the remaining 55 percent comes from body language.
+Learning how to become aware of and to interpret that 55 percent can give you a leg up in interpersonal communnication.

-When you’re working hard and doing all you can to achieve your goals, anything that can give you an edge is powerful and will streamline your path to success.
+When you’re working hard and doing all you can to achieve your goals, anything that can give you an edge can be powerful in streamlining your path to success.

 Related: 11 Ways to Beat Procrastination